ublue-os/bazzite/README.md

     - Automatic duperemove greatly trims the size of compatdata.
     - Latest version of Mesa creates smaller shader caches and does not require them to prevent stutter.
     - Able to be booted even if the drive is full.
+- Default-disabled power-user features, including:
+    - Service for low-risk undervolting of the Steam Deck via [RyzenAdj](https://github.com/FlyGoat/RyzenAdj), see `ryzenadj.service` and `/etc/default/ryzenadj`.
+    - Service for limiting the max charge level of the battery, see `batterylimit.service` and `/etc/default/batterylimit`
+    - Built in support for display overclocking.
+For example you may add `GAMESCOPE_OVERRIDE_REFRESH_RATE=30,70` to `/etc/environment`.

 **For new installs ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases).**